Wave function: One-particle states in 3d position space

-The tensor product factorization is only possible if the orbital and spin angular momenta of the particle are separable in the Hamiltonian operator underlying the system's dynamics (in other words, the Hamiltonian can be split into the sum of orbital and spin terms).
+The tensor product factorization of energy eigenstates is always possible if the orbital and spin angular momenta of the particle are separable in the Hamiltonian operator underlying the system's dynamics (in other words, the Hamiltonian can be split into the sum of orbital and spin terms).
 The time dependence can be placed in either factor, and time evolution of each can be studied separately.
-The factorization is not possible for those interactions where an external field or any space-dependent quantity couples to the spin; examples include a particle in a magnetic field, and spin–orbit coupling.
+Under such Hamiltonians, any tensor product state evolves into another tensor product state, which essentially means any unentangled state remains unentangled under time evolution.
+This is said to happen when there is no physical interaction between the states of the tensor products.
+In the case of non separable Hamiltonians, energy eigenstates are said to be some linear combination of such states, which need not be factorizable; examples include a particle in a magnetic field, and spin–orbit coupling.

 The preceding discussion is not limited to spin as a discrete variable, the total angular momentum J may also be used.
 Other discrete degrees of freedom, like isospin, can expressed similarly to the case of spin above.